hassanbadr2020/spritecloud-task/README.md

 # Calliope enhancements

 ### improvements

-    1- When I want to remove a report file I've to remove all the profile so if possible to remove only that report will bs practical.
-    2-visualization of the xml report is not same as json file.
+    1-visualization of the xml report is not same as json file.
     3-customize to whom should to send email summery.

 ### features to add are